-The Nikon Monarch 5 20×56 are among the few high magnification binoculars that combine performance and a reasonable price.
+The Nikon Monarch 5 20×56 is among the few high-magnification binoculars that combine performance and a reasonable price.
+I’ve been using these for about a year now, and with each use, my appreciation for them continues to grow.
 While many people think that x10 or x12 pairs are sufficient for astronomy, a power of 20 is much more advantageous for observing celestial bodies, especially those invisible to the naked eye.

 This pair of binoculars incorporates all the features of the Monarch 5 range, such as ED glasses, full multi-coating of the lenses, flawless ergonomics, and high image definition.